nbro/FinancialNewsSearchEngine/README.md

     ant clean
     ant runtime

-This should take less than 10 minutes.
+This should take less than 1 minute.
 Once that's finished, you need to start `hbase`.
 Enter inside the folder `hbase-0.98.8-hadoop2` and type:

     bin/start-hbase.sh

 Once that's done, you should also start the search platform `solr`.
-To do that, go inside the folder you downloaded and unzipped `solr-4.10.3` (make sure that you have its subfolder `solr-4.10.3/financial-news-se`) and type the following:
+To do that, go inside the folder you downloaded and unzipped `solr-4.10.3` and type the following:

-    bin/solr start -c -dir financial-news-se
+    bin/solr start -c -dir example

 You should see a message similar to:

 >Waiting to see Solr listening on port 8983 [/]
 Started Solr server on port 8983 (pid=38649).
 Happy searching!

+You can keep track of this `pid=38649` and eventually kill the solr process when you're done with the searching with the following command:

+    kill 38649

 After that you can finally _crawl_ data (starting from the seeds/URLs that you should have copied to the nutch folder) and _inject_ it into the database.
-To do it, run the following commands in order:
+To do it, run the following commands (in order):

+1. Inject the seeds (i.e., initial URLs) into the database

         runtime/local/bin/nutch inject seeds

-    runtime/local/bin/nutch readdb
+2. Selects the top 1000 URLs

-    runtime/local/bin/nutch generate -topN 10000
+        runtime/local/bin/nutch generate -topN 1000

+3. Downloads the documents corresponding to the selected URLs

     runtime/local/bin/nutch fetch -all

+4. Parses the downloaded documents

     runtime/local/bin/nutch parse -all

+5. Updates the database with the new parsed documents

     runtime/local/bin/nutch updatedb -all

-They should take some time...!

 Once that's finished, you can pass the crawled that to Solr to be indexed with the following command: